 Regardless of which account type they have, clients still owe third-party fund fees, such as mutual fund fees and ETF fees.
 Fees are deducted from client accounts each month.
 Keep in mind you can always buy and sell investments individually through an Edward Jones brokerage account, and pay commissions and transaction costs instead of a flat fee.

-The Securities and Exchange Commission (SEC) requires all registered investment advisors to disclose on their Form ADV whenever the firm, an employee or an affiliate faces any disciplinary actions, such as criminal charges or civil lawsuits, that are material to a client’s evaluation of the advisory business or the integrity of the management team.
+The SEC requires all registered investment advisors to disclose on their Form ADV whenever the firm, an employee or an affiliate faces any disciplinary actions, such as criminal charges or civil lawsuits, that are material to a client’s evaluation of the advisory business or the integrity of the management team.
 Allegations against Edward Jones come from the Financial Industry Regulatory Authority (FINRA), the SEC or state regulators and include, among others:

 For more information, you can go to the firm’s IAPD page.

-Edward Jones lists locations in the following states on its Form ADV.
-However, it should be noted that the firm has over 15,000 locations across North America, and jurisdiction in every U.S. state and the District of Columbia.
+Edward Jones has roughly 15,000 locations across North America, and jurisdiction in every U.S. state and the District of Columbia.
 Visit Edward Jones’ website to search for an advisor in your area.

 Edward Jones may appeal to a broad swath of inexperienced as well as sophisticated individual investors, as it has multiple offerings and allows clients to choose their level of involvement with their accounts.
 In particular, clients looking for a local financial advisor in their community who does not require a seven-figure investment may want to take a look at Edward Jones.